jckleiner/notion-backup/README.md

 If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.

-## TODO:

-1. Create gifs for readme, update readme, document also how github actions work in this project
-2. Upload files to a Git Repo